michi84o/AccessBattle/README.md

 - Known Issues:
   - Server has no user management yet.
 Any client is accepted, no passwords.
-  - If you abort during join the menus will be gone
   - It is currently not possible to leave a game
   - Game might screw up if one client disconnects
   - Rematch does not work sometimes

 The main game engine is inside a separate DLL so that people can program their own user interface for it.
 The DLL should